-Whatever the reason, friendships come and go.
+For various reasons, friendships come and go.
 As people enter different stages of life, they may find they don’t have as much in common as they used to.
 Or one of the friends may have moved away.
-Or there might be unresolved conflict — this is the most painful of all.
+Or there might be unresolved conflict — this is the most painful reason of all.

-So when you’ve lost a friend, how do you deal with it?
+So when you’ve lost a friend, how can you deal with it?

 1. Grieve the loss

 This may take weeks, months, even years.
 A lot depends on how deep the friendship was and on how it ended.

-Admit the relationship has ended.
-Acceptance is the all-important positive side to rebuilding.
+Accept the fact that the relationship has ended.
+Acceptance is an all-important step in the rebuilding process.
 You don’t have to take on a load of guilt in order to accept that the relationship is over.
-Stay out of the “if only” game.
+Avoid the “if only” game.

 Experience the hurt.
 The way past the pain is to go all the way through it.
 What you are feeling is real.
 It hurts.
-Allow yourself to feel the pain, and use it as motivation to grow and make the crisis into an opportunity.
+Allow yourself to feel the pain but don’t become enmeshed in it.
 You can use suffering as an excuse to remain bitter, angry, and unhappy.
 Or you can allow the experience to help you grow.

 2. Avoid unhealthy coping mechanisms

-As you go through this painful process, try to avoid these unhealthy ways of coping.
+As you go through this painful process, try to avoid unhealthy ways of coping such as:

 Withdrawing from others.
-Being alone can provide time for introspection, reflection, growth and development of the inner self.
-But when you avoid people altogether, that’s not healthy to avoid people altogether.
-Doing so might be a sign that you’re running from your fears of rejection, commitment, and broken trust.
+Being alone can provide time for introspection, reflection, growth, and development.
+But it’s not healthy to avoid people altogether.
+Doing so might be a sign that you’re running out of fear of rejection, fear of commitment, or broken trust.

-Becoming a busy-aholic.
-Distracting yourself with tasks may feel like a good idea at the time, but it can delay the healing process.
-By avoiding your pain, you’re not really dealing with it, you’re merely postponing it.
+Becoming a "busy-aholic."
+Distracting yourself with tasks may feel like a good idea at the time, but continuing to do so can delay the healing process.
+By avoiding your pain, you’re not really dealing with it; you’re merely postponing it.

-Surrounding yourself with people.
-Spending time by yourself is vital to healing, but when you’re constantly with people, you can be tempted to have them become your strength; you'll also need to learn to stand on your own to work through the situation.
+Surrounding yourself continually with people.
+Spending time by yourself is vital to healing.
+When you’re constantly with people, you can be tempted to have them become your strength.
+But you really do need to learn how to stand on your own to work through the situation.
 Striking a balance between spending time with others and being alone is so important as you work through the pain.

 3. Let go